mcf_st_cell_set — Set the cell data

 subroutine mcf_st_cell_set(dsid,row_index,column_index,num_elements,data,status) integer*4 dsid integer*8 row_index integer*8 column_index integer*8 num_elements integer|real data(*) integer*4 status

-copies, for the
+mcf_st_cell_set copies, for the

-sparse-table dataset identified by dsid
+sparse-table dataset identified by dsid, and for

 the cell identified by the row index row_index

-and the column index column_index
+and the column index column_index, the data from

-to the cell's internal in-memory
+the buffer data to the cell's internal in-memory

 buffer.

-can be used for all
+mcf_st_cell_set can be used for all

 column data types except 'K' (character strings).
 For the latter,